rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 Rust the exact type of number we want with `let guess: u32`.
 The colon (`:`) after `guess` tells Rust we’re going to annotate its type.
 Rust has a few built-in number types, but we’ve chosen `u32`, an unsigned, thirty-two bit integer.
 It’s a good default choice for a small positive number.
-You'll see the other number types in Chapter XX.
+Additionally, our `u32` annotation here and the comparison with `secret_number` means that Rust will infer that `secret_number` should be a `u32` as well.
+So now the comparison will be between two values of the same type!

 [parse]: ../std/primitive.str.html#method.parse

-Our call to `parse()` could quite easily cause an error, if, for example, our string contained `A👍%`; there’d be no way to convert that to a number.
+There's just one remaining piece to handle: our call to `parse()` could quite easily cause an error, if, for example, our string contained `A👍%`; there’d be no way to convert that to a number.
 Because it might fail, the `parse()` method returns a `Result` type, much like the `read_line()` method does that we discussed earlier.
 We're going to treat this `Result` the same way by using the `expect()` method again.
 If `parse()` returns an `Err` `Result` variant because it could not create a number from the string, the `expect()` call will crash the game and print the message we give it.
 If `parse()` can successfully turn the string into a number, it will return the `Ok` variant of `Result`, and `expect()` will return the number that we want that it will take out of the `Ok` value for us.

 Let’s try our program out!